Shadow of Your Love: Release and promotion

 The first Guns N' Roses version appeared as a B-side on the It's So Easy/Mr. Brownstone 12" single in 1987, as a "faux-live" version of the song, with overdubbed crowd noise on the studio track.
 The same version was also released in 1988 on the Live from the Jungle EP.
-The track was an outtake from the band's debut EP, Live ?!*@ Like a Suicide.
+This version of the track was an outtake from the band's debut EP, Live ?!*@ Like a Suicide.

-A different recording of the song was released as a B-side on the "Live and Let Die" single in 1991, which is identical to the Sound City Session version later included on the Appetite for Destruction Deluxe Edition.
+A different recording of the song was released as a B-side on the "Live and Let Die" single in 1991, which is identical to the Sound City Session version later included on the Appetite for Destruction: Super Deluxe Edition.

-A previously unreleased recording of the song was officially released as a single in 2018 to promote the Appetite for Destruction boxed set.
+A previously unreleased re-recording of the song was officially released as a single in 2018 to promote the Appetite for Destruction boxed set.
 The artwork for the single release was made by artist Arian Buhler.
 Buhler worked with the band previously on designing lithographs for the Not in This Lifetime...
 Tour.
 Two lyric videos were released in promotion of the single.
 The song is also included as 7" single in the Appetite for Destruction Locked N' Loaded Box Set, backed with the 1988 acoustic version of "Move to the City".

 On June 6, 2018, the band played the song live for the first time since the Appetite for Destruction Tour.